Top 5 2nd Quarter Trades of Ga - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Garrett Wealth Advisory Group, LLC’s top five trades of the quarter.
+According to GuruFocus data, these were Garrett Investment Advisors LLC’s top five trades of the quarter.

-During the quarter, Garrett Wealth Advisory Group, LLC bought 370,513 shares of ARCA:SPAB for a total holding of 541,926.
-The trade had a 5.31% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $26.56.
+Garrett Investment Advisors LLC reduced their investment in ARCA:PHDG by 261,481 shares.
+The trade had a 2.4% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $34.09.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-During the quarter, Garrett Wealth Advisory Group, LLC bought 49,095 shares of ARCA:PRF for a total holding of 71,004.
-The trade had a 3.96% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $160.
+Garrett Investment Advisors LLC reduced their investment in ARCA:SWAN by 207,765 shares.
+The trade had a 1.65% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $28.41.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Invesco FTSE RAFI US 1000 ETF has a price-earnings ratio of 12.97 and a price-book ratio of 2.05.
+In terms of valuation, Amplify BlackSwan Growth & Treasury Core ETF has a price-earnings ratio of 24.13 and a price-book ratio of 4.40.

-During the quarter, Garrett Wealth Advisory Group, LLC bought 157,737 shares of ARCA:SPSM for a total holding of 331,304.
-The trade had a 3.09% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $38.71.
+Garrett Investment Advisors LLC reduced their investment in ARCA:MUB by 37,800 shares.
+The trade had a 1.05% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $106.41.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.